mongodb/mongo-cxx-driver/etc/releasing.md

 ```

 > [!IMPORTANT]
-> The required Doxygen version is defined in `etc/generate-apidocs-from-tag.pl` as `$doxygen_version_required`.
+> The required Doxygen version is defined in `etc/generate-latest-apidocs.sh` as `$DOXYGEN_VERSION_REQUIRED`.
 If not already present, download the required version from [Doxygen Releases](https://www.doxygen.nl/download.html).
 Use the `DOXYGEN_BINARY` environment variable to override the default `doxygen` command with a path to a specific Doxygen binary.

 Run `git clean -dfx` to restore the repository to a clean state.